 BDO is the brand name for BDO USA, LLP, a U.S. professional services firm providing assurance, tax, and advisory services to a wide range of publicly traded and privately held companies.
-For more than 100 years, BDO has provided quality service through the active involvement of skilled and committed professionals.
-The firm serves clients through more than 65 offices and over 740 independent alliance firm locations nationwide.
-As an independent Member Firm of BDO International Limited, BDO serves multi-national clients through a global network of more than 91,000 people working out of over 1,600 offices across 167 countries.
+For more than 100 years, BDO has provided quality service through the active involvement of experienced and committed professionals.
+The firm serves clients through more than 70 offices and over 750 independent alliance firm locations nationwide.
+As an independent Member Firm of BDO International Limited, BDO serves multi-national clients through a global network of more than 91,000 people working out of more than 1,650 offices across 167 countries and territories.